Local plan monitoring

 As of December 2019 there are 0 sites on part 2 of the Brownfield Land Register.

 As granting permission in principle (PiP) for residential development provides a new consent regime, we intend to prepare new procedures for assessing and determining the suitability of entering sites on part 2 of the register.
 This will include the assessment of potential sites submitted through our Housing Economic Land Availability Assessment (HELAA).
 Further details on this and any associated public consultation processes will be provided in due course.

 The Brownfield Land Register parts 1 and 2, shown in one spreadsheet to meet open data standards are available to download and view below.

-- South Gloucestershire Brownfield Register 2018 (CSV)
+- South Gloucestershire Brownfield Land Register 2019 (CSV)